mbwilding/steam-achievement-manager/README.md

 ### Finding Steam App IDs

 You can find a game's App ID by:
-- Visiting the game's Steam store page and checking the URL (e.g., `store.steampowered.com/app/480/` has App ID 480)
 - Right-clicking the game in your Steam library, selecting `Properties > Updates` and looking for `App ID`
 - Searching for the game on [SteamDB](https://steamdb.info/) and checking the `App ID` listed on the game's page